 - Sample of academic writing (e.g., master's thesis, professional publication).

 - A USD50 non-refundable application fee, either by check or electronically along with the online application.

 Application Requirements for International Applicants Applying to the Doctoral Programs in the Department of Learning and Instruction

-In addition to the documents specified above, International applicants must submit the following:
+In addition to the requirements noted above, international applicants should submit the following:

-- Financial documentation totaling $31,150; international graduate applicants must document their ability to pay for all costs incurred while studying in the U.S. All financial forms and supporting documentation must be originals with original signatures, and must be dated within one year of the time the applicant intends to enroll at UB.
+All financial forms and supporting documentation must uploaded to your application with required signatures, and must be dated within one year of the time the applicant intends to enroll at UB.
 No action will be taken on dossiers of applicants who indicate no financial support.

 Admission is competitive: academic record and written statements are basic components.